jiejasonliu/ml-mnist/README.md

 ---

 ### Model Statistics
-  - Train data from publically available MNIST database
+  - Dataset from publicly available MNIST database
-  - Trained regression model using Stochastic Dual Coordinate Ascent (Non-calibration)
+  - Trained regression model using Stochastic Dual Coordinate Ascent (non-calibrated)
     - Using Softmax and ReLU activation functions
   - Model accuracy was about 90% with a deviation of 6%

 ---